malloydata/malloy/samples_duckdb/imdb/README.md

 # About the IMDb Dataset

 IMDb makes data available for download via [their website](https://www.imdb.com/interfaces/).
+We provide a makefile to help download and prepare the data for use with the provided Malloy models.
 These are available as TSV files, so we'll transform them into parquet format and access them with DuckDB.

 One metric used repeatedly in this model is `ratings.numVotes`, the number of votes the title has received.
 Where `ratings.averageRating` of course indicates how much people _liked_ a movie, `numVotes` is a better proxy for overall popularity of a title.

 ## Required Tools
   * [Malloy VS Code Extension](https://marketplace.visualstudio.com/items?itemName=malloydata.malloy-vscode)